Sawo-Community/100-DFR-Habitate/README.md

-# Habitate in 100 Days of Feature Request
+# Habitat in 100 Days of Feature Request

-We are so excited to have Habitate in the first edition of 100 Days of Feature Request.
-This is the offcial repository of brand Habitate for 100 Days of Feature Request, where you will be able to submit your Pull Request regarding any new feature as a contribution for the contest.
+We are so excited to have Habitat in the first edition of 100 Days of Feature Request.
+This is the offcial repository of brand Habitat for 100 Days of Feature Request, where you will be able to submit your Pull Request regarding any new feature as a contribution for the contest.

 # About the Brand

-Habitate is on a mission to help companies build happy communities around them.
+Habitat is on a mission to help companies build happy communities around them.
 We want to help customer-obsessed companies become community-led organizations in a shorter period.
 We have created a community platform that has simplicity and a touch of artistic design.
 We make it easy for brands to host an online community integrated into their existing website/application without any help from the engineering team.

 The company is based out of Chennai, backed by some strong industry names like FirstCheque.VC, Sri Krishnan from Rocketlane, Lakshmi Narayanan from Cognizant, and many more Angel Investors.